Marvel Cinematic Universe: Phase Five: Initial work and announcement

+Production shifts and further work

+In October 2022, Blade had its release date pushed back to the September 2024 slot, due to production-related issues, and Marvel Studios pushed back Deadpool & Wolverine to November 8, 2024, as a result.
+In December, Echo head writer Marion Dayre said the series would be delayed to late 2023, around that December.
 In early February 2023, Disney CEO Bob Iger announced that the company would be re-evaluating the volume of content it output as a way to cut costs over the next few years.
 Shortly after, when reflecting on the amount of Disney+ content released for Phase Four in a short time frame, Feige anticipated that Marvel Studios would look to space out the releases of the Phase Five and Six Disney+ series or put fewer out each year "so they can each get a chance to shine".
 At that time, the second season of Loki and Secret Invasion were still expected to release in 2023, while other projects in post-production, such as Echo and Ironheart, were unlikely to release that year as previously announced.
 The Marvels was also delayed to November 10, 2023.
 A month later, Iger said there was "nothing in any way inherently off in terms of the Marvel brand", and was not concerned with the volume of Marvel content being released.
-Rather, he believed there would be more of a benefit to not "go[ing] back to the well on certain characters" and produce third or fourth sequel projects with those, instead shifting to other characters and stories.
+Rather, he believed there would be more of a benefit to shifting to new characters and stories, instead of producing third or fourth sequels with some characters.

+The start of the 2023 Writers Guild of America strike in May 2023 resulted in production on Blade being paused until the strike concluded.
+Other MCU projects in production, or preparing to begin production, at that time—Captain America: New World Order, Agatha All Along, Thunderbolts*, and Deadpool & Wolverine—were not expected to be impacted by the strike, with Marvel Studios reportedly planning to shoot what they could during principal photography and make any necessary writing adjustments during each project's already scheduled reshoots.
+Picketers participating in the strike shut down a day of soundstage work for Daredevil: Born Again, and later location shooting, resulting in a temporary production pause.
+By the end of the month, production on Thunderbolts* was delayed until the strike concluded.
+In early June, Marvel revealed that New World Order had been retitled to Captain America: Brave New World.
+Later that month, Disney moved Deadpool & Wolverine forward to May 3, 2024, and delayed Brave New World to July 26, 2024, Thunderbolts* to December 20, 2024, and Blade to February 14, 2025, in part due to the writers' strike and Disney's intentions to improve the quality of MCU content from writing through post-production after disappointing reception and lower post COVID-19 pandemic box office earnings for some recently released films.
+Production on Born Again was also suspended until after the strike concluded.
+In July, production on Deadpool & Wolverine was suspended because of the 2023 SAG-AFTRA strike.